Corvux89/Corvux-Avrae-Aliases/Collections/SW5E Things/power.md

 Use `!power "Power Name"` to cast a power using either Force or Tech Points.
 This requires a counter named "Force Points" or "Tech Points" and the power must be in your spellbook (or use `-i` to ignore requirements).
 This uses `!cast` as a base command, so it accepts any argument that `!help cast` lists as available.
 You may modify the points cost without changing the level of the power by using `-p #`.

+__Available Arguments__
+All arguments for `!cast` work with `!power`, but here are some specific ones we also will use:

+`-i` - Ignore the power costs
+`with <stat>` - Use a different casting stat
+`-p #` - Override the cost amount
+`-cc <counter name` - Manually override the custom counter to use

 ## Class/Subclass Support
+If you want to use the spellbook version of a spell below and not the class version use the `base` argument and it will ignore the class specific versions.

 #### Fighter
 `Adept Specialist` - Support for Growing Momentum